google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 ## Browser behavior with mixed content

 Due to the threats described above, it would be ideal for browsers to block all mixed content.
-However this would break a large number of websites that millions of users rely on every day.
-The current compromise is to block the most dangerous types of mixed content, and allow the less dangerous types to still be requested.
+However, this would break a large number of websites that millions of users rely on every day.
+The current compromise is to block the most dangerous types of mixed content and allow the less dangerous types to still be requested.

 Modern browsers follow [mixed content specification](https://w3c.github.io/webappsec/specs/mixedcontent/), which defines [**optionally blockable content**](https://w3c.github.io/webappsec/specs/mixedcontent/#category-optionally-blockable) and [**blockable content**](https://w3c.github.io/webappsec/specs/mixedcontent/#category-blockable) categories.

-From the spec, resources qualify as optionally blockable content "when the risk of allowing its usage as mixed content is outweighed by the risk of breaking significant portions of the web"; this is a subset of the [passive mixed content](#passive-mixed-content) category described above.
+From the spec, a resource qualifies as optionally blockable content "when the risk of allowing its usage as mixed content is outweighed by the risk of breaking significant portions of the web"; this is a subset of the [passive mixed content](#passive-mixed-content) category described above.
 At the time of this writing, images,